SUNDAY, april 14 AT 2:00PM | GENERAL ADMISSION: $8 • LOFT MEMBERS & STUDENTS: $6

 Journalism on Screen commemorates the 10th anniversary of the Tucson Citizen newspaper’s closing with a screening of the 2009 journalism thriller, State of Play, starring Russell Crowe and Rachel McAdams, followed by an onstage discussion with a panel of Citizen alums.
 Jennifer Boice, Corky Simpson, Steve Rivera, Gabrielle Fimbres, Chuck Graham and Dylan Smith will discuss the former afternoon newspaper and the current state of community journalism.

 Journalism on Screen is an ongoing series combining films that explore the world of journalism with lively discussions with experts and industry professionals.
-Presented by The New York Times, The Arizona Daily Star, The Daily Wildcat/UA TV-3, The University of Arizona College of Social and Behavioral Sciences, The University of Arizona School of Journalism, Arizona Inn and The Loft Cinema.
+Presented by The New York Times, The Arizona Daily Star, The Daily Wildcat/UA TV-3, The University of Arizona College of Social and Behavioral Sciences, The University of Arizona School of Journalism, Arizona Inn, The Tucson Sentinel and The Loft Cinema.

 “A great, intelligent adult thriller about the death of newspapers.” – Stephanie Zacharek, Salon